ontodev/robot/docs/repair.md

 This will generate a new file `results/repaired.owl`.
 You can compare this with the original file (either using unix `diff` or [robot diff](diff)).
 If the changes that were made look good then you can simply replace the source file with the repaired file (`mv results/repaired.owl need-of-repair.owl`).

+To use ROBOT solely for merging axiom annotations, you can use:

+    robot repair --input uberon_axiom_annotation_merging.owl \
+      --merge-axiom-annotations true \
+      --output results/uberon_axiom_annotation_merged.owl

 By default, annotation axioms are not migrated to replacement classes.
 However, this can be enabled for a list of annotation properties passed either as arguments to `--annotation-property` or in a term file `--annotation-properties-file`:

     robot repair \
       --input xref-need-of-repair.obo \